publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schI/m__us_usc_t42_s303.md

 > “Notwithstanding the provisions of sections 305 and 345 of the Social Security Amendments of 1956, as amended \[set out as notes below\], the amendments made by sections 501, 502, 503, 504, 505, and 506 \[amending this section and sections 603, 1203, 1301, and 1353 of this title\] shall be effective—

->     “(1) in the case of money payments, under a State plan approved under title I, IV, X, or XIV of the Social Security Act \[subchapter I, IV, X, or XIV of this chapter\], for months after September 1958, and
+>     “(1) in the case of money payments, under a State plan approved under title I, IV, X, or XIV of the Social Security Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq., 601 et seq., 1201 et seq., 1351 et seq.\], for months after September 1958, and

 >     “(2) in the case of assistance in the form of medical or any other type of remedial care, under such a plan, with respect to expenditures made after September 1958.

->         The amendment made by section 506 \[amending [section 1301 of this title][/us/usc/t42/s1301]\] shall also become effective, for purposes of title V of the Social Security Act \[subchapter V of this chapter\], for fiscal years ending after June 30, 1959.
+>         The amendment made by section 506 \[amending [section 1301 of this title][/us/usc/t42/s1301]\] shall also become effective, for purposes of title V of the Social Security Act \[[42 U.S.C.
+701][/us/usc/t42/s701] et seq.\], for fiscal years ending after June 30, 1959.
 The amendments made by section 507 \[amending [section 1308 of this title][/us/usc/t42/s1308]\] shall be effective for fiscal years ending after June 30, 1958.
 The amendment made by section 508 \[amending [section 1304 of this title][/us/usc/t42/s1304]\] shall be effective for fiscal years ending after June 30, 1959.
 The amendment made by section 510 shall become effective October 1, 1958.”

  __Effective and Termination Date of 1956 Amendment__